BrutPitt/imGuIZMO.quat/readme.md

 ```cpp
 #include "imGuIZMOquat.h"
 ```
-You can think of declaring declare an object of type `quat` (quaternion), global or static or as member of your class, to mantain track of rotations:
+You can think of declaring declare an object of type `quat` (quaternion), global or static or as member of your class, to maintain track of rotations:

 ```cpp
 // For imGuIZMO, declare static or global variable or member class quaternion